ftc-2939/ftc-2939/README.md

 ## Software Development Environment Setup

 Here are the steps to set up a development environment
 - Get a laptop.
   As of this writing, I have one called DESKTOP-TKMD55DT that I'm using for this team.
-- Install Android Studio, use defaults for everything
+- Install Android Studio, choose defaults for everything
 - Install Github Desktop
-- Create this Github user
+- Create Github user
+  This is the account of the user I created for this team